openshift-telco/openshift4x-poc/README.md

 ![OCP Bootstrap Deployment](static/OCP_4x_bootstrap.png)

-***NOTE:*** Even when the diagram show stwo different load balancers, the access for the operations and administration tasks as well as the applications traffic are documented to go over the same load balancer.
+***NOTE:*** Even when the diagram shows two different load balancers, the access for the operations and administration tasks as well as the applications traffic are documented to go over the same load balancer.
 For a production grade deployment, the control and operation ports (K8s API, Machine Server, etc.) should not be exposed outside the organization.

 ## Reference environment